mayolatoye/Interactive-Lab-Hub/Lab 4/README.md

 [![The State of Avocado Selection ](isitready.jpeg)](isitready.jpeg)

+**The State of Avocado Selection**

-Selcting the magnfiying glass device.
+Selecting the magnfiying glass device.
 In Europe avocados have regained a renewed interest becoming incredibly popular over the last 5 years as the "the healthy fat" to add to every meal.
 One fustration I have had with it is it can be dificult to tell that it is the "right" level of ripe I desire for edible consumption.

 It would be cool if a device can be used and based on training data program the optimized RGB colour for ripeness or even learn my personal RGB preference.
-Similalry there are dishes that require green plantains (unripe) and those that require ripe plantains, so you can use it for other recipe applications as well.
+Similalry, there are dishes that require green plantains (unripe) and those that require ripe plantains, so you can use it for other recipe applications as well.

 I will call this device **_"izit"_** thats is to say: "Is it ripe?"